ut-amrl/ut_jackal/README.md

 ## Basic Demos
 ### Waypoint Loop

 To run through a loop of waypoints, ensure the autonomy stack (previous section) is running.

+If not using in an empty map, you must first localize the robot.
+If not already localized, set the current pose via [robofleet](robofleet.csres.utexas.edu) or using the `/set_pose` topic.

 Then run the waypoint loop script as follows:
 ```
 cd ~/amrl/ut_jackal/scripts/
 python3 waypoint_loop.py --stop_time <number of seconds to stop at each waypoint> --map <name of the waypoints list to run through>